Temporal Cliques Admit Sparse Spanners: Time Complexity and Summary of the Algorithm

 This short section reviews the cost in time of the main components involved in the algorithm.
 This discussion is by no means a detailed analysis, its purpose is rather to sustain the claim that the overall algorithm runs in polynomial time.
-To start, observe that whenever the algorithm recurses, the number of vertices is reduced by one, and in each recursion the fireworks process is run twice (forward and backward), possibly followed by the layered delegation processes, in which case the algorithm subsequently terminates.
+The input to the algorithm is a temporal clique $\mathcal{G} = (G, \lambda)$, where $G = K_n$ is the complete graph on $n$ vertices, and $\lambda$ is a simple labelling of the edges, which may be represented as a permutation $\pi$ of $\{0, 1, 2, ..., {n \choose 2}-1\}$.
+The global algorithm is portrayed in \cref{fig:global_algorithm}.
+Observe that whenever the algorithm recurses, the number of vertices is reduced by one, and in each recursion the fireworks process is run twice (forward and backward), possibly followed by the layered delegation processes, in which case the algorithm subsequently terminates.
 The fireworks process will thus run less than $2n$ times and the delegation process at most one time.
 The fireworks process first identifies the edges which are minimum (maximum) for at least one vertex.
 Then, it transforms this structure by means of a set of local operations consisting of flipping edges (at most once) or discarding them.
 As for layered delegations, the main operation is the composition of the delegation sets $X_a$ and $X_b$, which is done a logarithmic number of times by a greedy procedure whose main operation is to examine the degrees of all collectors to detect the local maximum among their labels.
 In light of these observations, we hope that it is clear to the reader that the overall running time is polynomial.